The 20 Best Horror Zombie Movies - A Countdown

 [REC] also has an interesting comment on xenophobia and fear of the immigrant, which undoubtedly increases the level of the storytelling.

 But even if it were a pure substance, [REC] has many arguments in its favor.
-One of them is its genuine staging with talented actors, but above all, its greater merit is La Niña Medeiros, masterly played by Javier Botet, which is a guaranteed nightmare fuel.
+One of them is its genuine staging with talented actors, but above all, its greater merit is La Niña Medeiros, masterly played by Javier Botet, which is guaranteed nightmare fuel.
+This [REC] is probably the most straightforward zombie horror movie on the list.
+Dark corridors, limited point of view, having no idea what is going you are guided by the actions of the "victims".

 5) Train to Busan (2016)